 As a fallback option, in case the switch to clean energy sources proves to be taking too long, some technologists are investigating geoengineering solutions such as spraying particles into the atmosphere or oceans with a view to increasing the reflection of sunlight and thereby reducing global temperatures.

-By their nature, such solutions risk triggering cascading side-effects of their own.
+By their nature, geoengineering solutions risk triggering cascading side-effects of their own.
 It’s also possible that the results of such interventions will be far from uniform: some parts of the earth may be cooled, whilst others experience greater extremes of weather than at present.
 That’s in line with observations after “natural geoengineering” effects such as recent major volcanic eruptions, like the 1992 explosion of Mount Pinatubo in the Philippines.

-These solutions also risk a rapid resurgence of global warming if, for whatever reason, they are turned off.
+Geoengineering solutions also risk a rapid resurgence of global warming if, for whatever reason, they are turned off or malfunction.

 In other words, there are significant questions over the effectiveness of geoengineering.
 It is nevertheless appropriate to keep an open mind, and to continue exploring variants of such solutions, in case accelerating climate change proves too hard to address by any other means.

 However, the first line of defence should be on the rapid transfer away from the types of energy usage (and other industrial practice) that give rise to greenhouse gas emissions.
 The second line of defence is to improve systems to extract greenhouse gases from the atmosphere – systems such as Carbon Capture and Storage, or the introduction of “artificial trees” (which may be more effective than real trees at absorbing carbon dioxide).

 Solutions that perturb the climate in different ways, such as the mass distribution of particles in the oceans or atmosphere, should form part of a third line of defence, with particular focus on gaining more certainty about the safe introduction of such solutions.

 Beyond the profit motive